spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/5-multi-platform-deployment/2-multi-platform-task.md

 It should look something like:
 ![Timestamp-task launch](images/k8-k8-remote-timestamp-task-launch.png)

-To verify the task was launched select the task executions tab at the top of the page and you will see results that look like:
+To verify the task was launched select the **Task executions** tab on the left side of the page and you will see results that look like:
 ![timestamp-task execution](images/k8-k8-remote-timestamp-task-execution.png)

 Also you can verify the launch by viewing the pod list for the `default` namespace for example: